-For me, this means that the Scrum Master is accountable for ‘owning’ Agile and Scrum.
-In the heat of delivery, it’s easy for teams to make decisions based on old habits that can cause problems later down the line.
+For me, the above means that the Scrum Master ‘owns’ the theory of Agile and Scrum and uses their knowledge to guide teams towards high performance.
+For instance, in the heat of delivery, it’s easy for teams to make decisions based on old habits that can cause problems later down the line.
 This can include skipping essential Scrum Events, because ‘we’re too busy at the moment.’
 A good Scrum Master holds the team to account and coaches them to understand why missing certain events is not a good idea.

-The phrase servant-leader can sometimes be confusing: it is often incorrectly translated as the Scrum Master being a team leader, however, it really means they should develop the Agile and Lean mindset while serving the team, the Product Owner (PO) and the organisation.
+This does not mean that the Scrum Master is a team leader but means they should lead on and develop the Agile and Lean mindset while serving the team, the Product Owner (PO) and the organisation.